A Review of Diffusion-based Simulation-Based Inference: Foundations and Applications in Non-Ideal Data Scenarios: Conclusions and Future Directions

-SBI can help us better elucidate the contributions of geophysical parameters to certain outcomes of interest by narrowing the parameter space through posterior inference.
-For example, in storm surge modeling with ADCIRC~\cite{adcirc2004}, we may be interested in understanding how parameters such as uncertain bathymetry and bottom friction parameters contribute to the uncertainty in predicted water levels during extreme weather events~\cite{mayo_climate_2022}.
-When a historical storm event occurs, we can use observed water levels to infer the posterior distribution of these uncertain parameters, thereby quantifying their contributions to the overall uncertainty in surge predictions.
-Moreover, synthetic surge events can be generated by sampling from the inferred posterior distributions of these parameters, allowing us to explore a range of possible surge scenarios and parameter contributions to extreme outcomes.
+These directions are strongly motivated by geophysical uncertainty quantification, where parameters and observations are often function-valued (space/time), irregularly sampled, noisy, and incomplete.
+In storm surge modeling with ADCIRC~\cite{adcirc2004}, for example, uncertainties in bathymetry, friction, and meteorological forcing can strongly affect predicted extremes~\cite{mayo_climate_2022}.
+Posterior inference from observed water levels can narrow plausible parameter regimes, propagate uncertainty into surge scenarios, and support probabilistic decision-making for emergency management and long-term resilience planning.

 This idea can extend to geophysical models that feed into ADCIRC such as wave models (e.g., SWAN~\cite{holthuijsen_wave_2007}) and atmospheric models (e.g., WRF~\cite{skamarock_wrf_2008}), which can propagate uncertainties through the simulation, necessitating thorough understanding of how input parameter uncertainties affect model outputs.
-One important contributor to inaccurate surge predictions is the availability of high-fidelity wind data (e.g. OWI~\cite{owi_windfield}) for real-time forecasting.
-Due to the lack of information available at forecast time, wind fields are often generated from low-resolution atmospheric models or sparse observational data, such as Holland~\cite{HollandOriginal} leading to significant uncertainties in the wind forcing used in surge models.

-All of these challenges in simulating forecasts are severely impactful in real-world scenarios.
-These forecasts inform decision-making for emergency management and evacuation planning during extreme weather events, where inaccurate predictions can lead to inadequate preparations and increased risk to human life and property.
-Analysts use these models to design infrastructure and mitigation strategies, financial allocation, policy making, and long-term planning for climate resilience.
-The works discussed in this review provide promising avenues for addressing these challenges.
+A major practical bottleneck is forcing uncertainty: high-fidelity wind fields (e.g., OWI) are rarely available in real time, and simplified parameterizations (e.g., Holland) introduce substantial mismatch between the simulator used for inference and the evolving physical event.

+The methods reviewed here suggest complementary ingredients for such settings.
 For instance, PriorGuide~\cite{chang_inference-time_nodate} provides a useful foundation for adapting to new prior information without retraining a new model, which is crucial when new data or expert knowledge becomes available.
 This framework could potentially be adapted to real-time forecasting scenarios where prior distributions of uncertain parameters need to be updated dynamically as new observations are collected during an evolving weather event.